 As cats move into the senior phase of their lives, they may be less apt to jump up to an elevated perch, are fussier at mealtime, and are less interested at playtime.
 Cats move into this phase between 8 and 12 years of age, and though it pains us to see our beloved family member change, there are several important things we can do for him to make the transition easier and keep him in optimal health.

-By making good nutritional choices, using appropriate medications and supplements, and incorporating exercise into your cat's daily routine, you can make his senior years more joyful and comfortable.
+By making good nutritional choices, using appropriate medications, vitamin supplements and neutraceuticals, and incorporating exercise into your cat's daily routine, you can make his senior years more joyful and comfortable.

 Some studies suggest senior cats